4/16

 • Understanding how much is "enough" without measuring every gram

-It's the art of knowing, roughly, how your plate affects your progress, even without tracking everything.
+It means being able to estimate, roughly, how your plate affects fullness and calorie intake even without tracking everything.

 Why Most People Get Confused